vcellmike/sbgnbricks.github.io/pages/dictionary.md

     </tr>
 </table>

 For the AF expression the assumption is that the phosporylation leads to the activity towards another entity (not shown).
-A different possible situation: phosphorylation leads to protein inactivation and the _activation_ arc in AF would need to be replaced by _inhibition_ arc.
+A different possible situation: phosphorylation leads to protein deactivation and then the _activation_ arc in AF would need to be replaced by _inhibition_ arc.